GEOS-DEV/GEOS/src/coreComponents/managers/docs/TasksManager.rst

 CopyField
 ***************************
-The ``CopyField`` Task is currently non-functional, but will allow a field to be duplicated into/induce creation of a targeted field.
+The ``CopyField`` Task is currently non-functional, but will allow a field to be copied into an existing field, or if the targeted field doesn't exist, it will create the field and then copy the data into that field.

 PackCollection
 ***************************